Between the Buried and Me: The Silent Circus, Alaska, and The Anatomy Of (2003–2006)

 In August 2003, Between the Buried and Me traveled to Q Division Studios in Somerville, Massachusetts to record their second record, The Silent Circus, released in October the same year.
 It was later re-released in 2006 with a live DVD of the band's performance at The Cat's Cradle in Chapel Hill, North Carolina on July 17, 2005.
 Mark Castillo played drums on The Silent Circus, replacing Goodyear.

 After the release of The Silent Circus, the band went through numerous members before the current lineup was assembled for their third album, Alaska.
 On drums, Mark Castillo was replaced by Jason Roe, and later by Blake Richardson.
 On guitar, Fletcher was replaced by Shane Blay, and later by Dustie Waring.
 And on bass, King was replaced by Kevin Falk, and later by Dan Briggs.
-This remains the current lineup.

 In September 2005, Between the Buried and Me released Alaska.
 The album released the songs "Selkies: The Endless Obsession", "The Primer", and "Backwards Marathon" as singles.
 In the following year, the band released their first cover album, The Anatomy Of, a collection of covers of bands that influenced them, including Metallica, King Crimson, Pantera, Faith No More, Queen, Pink Floyd, Earth Crisis, Counting Crows, and Soundgarden.

 In early 2006, Between the Buried and Me was on tour supporting Bleeding Through along with Every Time I Die and Haste the Day.
-They were also on the Ozzfest 2006 Second Stage.
+They were also on the Ozzfest 2006 Second Stage, and they played as the main support band for DragonForce on their Ozzfest off-date headline tour.
 In late 2006, they were on the Radio Rebellion Tour headlined by Norma Jean.